zebeeb/MTD-R/Docs/prompts.md

 - no edit requests now till I approve your plan

 ## phase plan review
-ok i prepared this document for the error handling plan profided by you @Docs/setup plans/error handling.md
+ok i prepared this document for the error handling plan provided by you @Docs/setup plans/error handling.md

 Review, are these changes inline with @Docs/project rules.md  @Docs/TechStack rules.md? analysis in the light of the balance between simplicity, bugs prevention, and scalability. note that this is the potential project scale scope @Docs/project scope.md
 - can there be a chance that any of these steps, or their details to be prematurely developed and we should postpone them for later?